 The magic of this freezer meal is that the taquitos go directly from freezer to the oven and to the table in no time.
 Serve with your favorite Mexican toppings, like guacamole, sour cream, and salsa, on top.
 Kids love these!

 Put together this crowd-pleaser casserole, do NOT bake, and then freeze.
 When you arrive, place in the fridge to begin thawing.
 Bake as directed.
 Serve “as is” or over your favorite pasta with a salad and some bread on the side.
+Super easy!

 Another easy thaw and bake casserole option.
 This is a HUGE and very popular recipe, so you’ll have leftovers for another meal or two.
+My friend, Laura, made a few of these casseroles ahead of time for her entire extended family to take to their family reunion.
+It was a big hit and very low stress for her when she got there.

 Perfect for lunch or dinner.
 All ages love these sliders.